-The native English speakers’ advantages are that they are have a much higher comfort level and (in most cases) a wider vocabulary as it will include both formal and colloquial terms.
+The native English speakers’ advantages are that they have a much higher comfort level and (in most cases) a deeper vocabulary, including formal and colloquial terms.
 The fundamental problem is that they know how to construct sentences but cannot explain why.
-This is basic to all language teaching as no-one can communicate in any language without understanding how its components fit together, aka grammar.
+Explaining language structure is part of all language teaching because no one can communicate in any language without understanding how its components fit together, aka grammar.

 - Why are certain countries obsessed with having a native English speaker as an English teacher?